-This can be useful when the timing was managed elsewhere and we just want to report the result.

-Parameters elapsed (float) - The elapsed time in seconds to report.
+This can be useful when the timing was managed elsewhere and we just want to report the result. :type elapsed: float :param elapsed: The elapsed time in seconds to report.

-class baseplate.lib.metrics.Gauge(transport, name)

-A gauge representing an arbitrary value.
+class baseplate.lib.metrics.Gauge(transport, name, tags=None) A gauge representing an arbitrary value.